smiklos/smiklos.github.io/_posts/2020-03-05-structured-streaming-metrics.md

 # The problem

 While spark exposes some metrics via api-s and other sinks, not all of them are turned on by default and there's no built in support to include custom metrics.
-Spark 3.0 changes this thanks to [this pr](https://github.com/apache/spark/pull/24901)
+Spark 3.0 changes this thanks to [this pr](https://github.com/apache/spark/pull/24901).

 Many articles exist describing how we can extract info out of streaming queryies via an instance of `StreamingQueryListener` but I haven't found any which talks about the built in support and don't require hand rolled code.

 ## Enable and configure metric reporters for statsd

-Let's see what needs to be configured in order to enable metric reporting for built in metrics to a statsd server
+Let's see what needs to be configured in order to enable metric reporting for built in metrics to a statsd server.

 First and foremost, we need to set up a namespace for the metrics, otherwise spark defaults to the random app id and that's rarely what we want.